Pawan2030/Study-Online/README.md

-# Study Notaion - Online Study Platform
+# StudyStream- Online Study Platform

 ## Overview
 Notaion is an online study platform designed to facilitate learning and teaching through the use of modern web technologies.
 It provides three main roles: